Porsche Will Decide its Future in LMP1 Endurance Racing by End of July

 Rumors have swirled that the team may drop WEC in favor of Formula E.

 Nobody has been more successful in the 24 Hours of Le Mans than Porsche.
-In June, it added its 19th victory to a long list of accomplishments at what may be the biggest race on any calendar, triumphing over Toyota for a third consecutive year.
+Last month, it added its 19th victory to a long list of accomplishments at what may be the biggest race on any calendar, triumphing over Toyota for a third consecutive year.
 That may seem like enough to keep them going in the World Endurance Championship for years to come, but some speculation says that the marque could be dropping its LMP1 program in favor of Formula E. According to a report from Motorsport, decision could be made as soon as the end of this month.